apache/flink-web/docs/content/posts/2025-09-19-release-cdc-3.5.0.md

 ---

 The Apache Flink Community is excited to announce the release of Flink CDC 3.5.0!
-This release introduces new pipeline Connectors for Apache Fluss and PostgreSQL, and improve usability in multi-tables (with frequent table structure changes) synchronization scenario, many issues encountered in the transform and Schema evolution frameworks have also been fixed.
+This release introduces new pipeline connectors for [Apache Fluss](https://fluss.apache.org) and PostgreSQL, and improves usability in multi-tables (with frequent table structure changes) synchronization scenario, many issues encountered in the transform and Schema evolution frameworks have also been fixed.

 Flink CDC release packages are available at [Releases Page](https://flink.apache.org/downloads.html#flink-cdc), and documentations are available at [Flink CDC documentation](https://nightlies.apache.org/flink/flink-cdc-docs-release-3.5) page.